paper-trail-gem/paper_trail/README.md

 ## Rails Version

 Works on Rails 3 and Rails 2.3.
 The Rails 3 code is on the `master` branch and tagged `v2.x`.
 The Rails 2.3 code is on the `rails2` branch and tagged `v1.x`.
+Please note I'm not adding new features to the Rails 2.3 codebase.

 ## API Summary